compose-spec/compose-spec/build.md

 ## Definitions

-Compose Specification can be extended to support an OPTIONAL `build` subsection on services.
+Compose Specification can be extended to support an optional `build` subsection on services.

 This section defines the build requirements for a service container image.
 Only a subset of Compose file services can be defined in such a `build` subsection, others may make use of the `image` attribute.
 When a `build` subsection is present for a service, it